-error record: A structured description of an occurrence of an error.
-For more information, see section 1.3.

-error sequence: An ordered sequence of error records, such that error record N+1 is the immediate error cause for error record N.

-immediate error cause: An error in a protocol layer within a software agent that prevents the successful completion of a task in the same or different protocol layer/software agent.
-Any error resulting from such failure is also said to be caused by the immediate error cause.

-Interface Definition Language (IDL): The International Standards Organization (ISO) standard language for specifying the interface for remote procedure calls.
-For more information, see [C706] section 4.

-marshal: To encode one or more data structures into an octet stream using a specific remote procedure call (RPC) transfer syntax (for example, marshaling a 32-bit integer).

-marshaling: The act of formatting COM parameters for transmission over a remote procedure call (RPC).
-For more information, see [MS-DCOM].

-remote procedure call (RPC): A context dependent communication protocol used primarily between client and server.
-The term commonly overloaded withhas three meanings.

-Notedefinitions that much of the industry literature concerning RPC technologies uses this termare often used interchangeably for any of the three meanings.
-Following are the three definitions: () The : a runtime environment providing remote procedure call for communication facilities.
-The preferred usage for this meaning is "between computers (the RPC runtime". () The pattern); a set of request and response message exchanges between computers (the RPC exchange between two parties (typically, a client and a server).
-The preferred usage for this meaning is "RPC exchange". () A); and the single message from an RPC exchange as defined in (the previous definition.
-The preferred usage for this term is "RPC message".).
-For more information about RPC, see [C706].

-root error: The last error in an error sequence.
-For more information, see section 1.3.

-Unicode: A character encoding standard developed by the Unicode Consortium that represents almost all of the written languages of the world.
-The Unicode standard [UNICODE5.0.0/2007] provides three forms (UTF-8, UTF-16, and UTF-32) and seven schemes (UTF-8, UTF-16, UTF-16 BE, UTF-16 LE, UTF-32, UTF-32 LE, and UTF-32 BE).

-unmarshal: In remote procedure call (RPC), the process of decoding one or more data structures from an octet stream using a specific RPC Transfer Syntax.

-MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
+- error record: A structured description of an occurrence of an error.
+For more information, see section 1.3. - error sequence: An ordered sequence of error records, such that error record N+1 is the immediate error cause for error record N. - immediate error cause: An error in a protocol layer within a software agent that prevents the successful completion of a task in the same or different protocol layer/software agent.
+Any error resulting from such failure is also said to be caused by the immediate error cause. - Interface Definition Language (IDL): The International Standards Organization (ISO) standard language for specifying the interface for remote procedure calls.
+For more information, see [C706] section 4. - marshal: To encode one or more data structures into an octet stream using a specific remote procedure call (RPC) transfer syntax (for example, marshaling a 32-bit integer). - marshaling: The act of formatting COM parameters for transmission over a remote procedure call (RPC).
+For more information, see [MS-DCOM]. - remote procedure call (RPC): A communication protocol used primarily between client and server.
+The term has three definitions that are often used interchangeably: a runtime environment providing for communication facilities between computers (the RPC runtime); a set of request-and-response message exchanges between computers (the RPC exchange); and the single message from an RPC exchange (the RPC message).
+For more information, see [C706]. - root error: The last error in an error sequence.
+For more information, see section 1.3. - Unicode: A character encoding standard developed by the Unicode Consortium that represents almost all of the written languages of the world.
+The Unicode standard [UNICODE5.0.0/2007] provides three forms (UTF-8, UTF-16, and UTF-32) and seven schemes (UTF-8, UTF-16, UTF-16 BE, UTF-16 LE, UTF-32, UTF-32 LE, and UTF-32 BE). - unmarshal: In remote procedure call (RPC), the process of decoding one or more data structures from an octet stream using a specific RPC Transfer Syntax. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.